lmfit/uncertainties/doc/_build/html/_sources/user_guide.txt

 Additional information
 ----------------------

-The capabilities of the uncertainties package in terms of array handling are detailed in :doc:`numpy_guide`.
+The capabilities of the :mod:`uncertainties` package in terms of array handling are detailed in :doc:`numpy_guide`.

 Details about the theory behind this package are given in the